Clearbryan/touraxis/README.md

        "user_id": "66cf3f8b6fe4cb477a52fd83"
    }
    ```
-   Please note that the token expires after 60 minutes, and you'll need to log in again to get a new token if the token has expired.
+   Please note that the token expires after 60 minutes and you'll need to log in again to get a new token if the token has expired.

    For every request to a protected endpoint, this token needs to be included in the request headers as `Authorization: Bearer <token>`.